-Blood flow is slow from the veins in your legs back to your heart.
-Blood tends to pool in your legs, especially when you stand.
+Blood flows slowly from the veins in your legs back to your heart.
+Due to gravity, blood tends to pool in your legs, primarily when you stand.
 As a result, you may have:

 - Varicose veins